unaicarbajo/one-class-covid19/README.md

 The 3 experiments showed an overall ROC-AUC of 0.558±0.101 and sensitivity of 0.567±0.123.
 The analysis made after the classifications turned out to highlight the weak representation of deceased samples and strong similarity between deceased and discharged patients, a key issue in COVID-19 prognosis prediction problems.

-The whole experimentation is defined in the file *covid19_prognosis.ipynb*.
-The files *covid19_prognosis_raw.ipynb* and *covid19_prognosis_trial.ipynb* contain experimentation with the initial (not processed) data and several models' trial.
+The whole experimentation is defined in the file *[covid19_prognosis.ipynb](https://github.com/unaicarbajo/one-class-covid19/blob/main/covid19_prognosis.ipynb)*.
+The files *[covid19_prognosis_raw.ipynb](https://github.com/unaicarbajo/one-class-covid19/blob/main/covid19_prognosis_raw.ipynb)* and *[covid19_prognosis_trial.ipynb](https://github.com/unaicarbajo/one-class-covid19/blob/main/covid19_prognosis_trial.ipynb)* contain experimentation with the initial (not processed) data and several models' trials.

+Additional information about the project is stored in the file *[documentation.pdf](https://github.com/unaicarbajo/one-class-covid19/blob/main/documentation.pdf)*.